We are following all CDC recommendations, ask your doula more about her safety measures.

 You should discuss the possible complications associated with induction with your health care provider.
 Recently, ACOG stated that VBAC is safer than a repeat cesarean, and VBAC with more than one previous cesarean does not pose any increased risk.If you were given the following reasons for a previous cesarean and are considering a repeat cesarean, you might consider discussing the following with your health care provider:

 Dystocia: Dystocia refers to a long and difficult labor due to slow cervical dilation, a small pelvis, or a big baby.
 Many women who are given this reason for previous cesareans, deliver vaginally the next time around and tend to give birth to a larger baby than their first!
 ACOG states that the effects [or difficulties] of labor with a baby more than 8 ¾ lbs have not been substantiated.
+Offering popular women’s necklaces such as pendants, chokers and.
+Shop for jewelry in a variety of metals and gemstones to suit any occasion.

 There is not evidence that a large baby requires a cesarean.
 The pelvis and the baby’s head are not rigid structures and both mold and change shape to allow birth.
 During labor there are certain techniques that a woman can use to help open up the pelvis, thus allowing the birth of a large baby.
 For example, squatting increases the outlet of the pelvis by 10%.